-While the concepts supporting Reinforcement Learning have been around for decades, unfortunately it’s rarely implemented in practice today in business contexts.
-There are a number of reasons for that (see the challenges section below), but they all follow a similar thread: Reinforcement Learning struggles to efficiently beat out other algorithms for well-defined tasks.
+While the concepts supporting reinforcement learning have been around for decades, unfortunately it’s rarely implemented in practice today in business contexts.
+There are a number of reasons for that (see the challenges section below), but they all follow a similar thread: reinforcement learning struggles to efficiently beat out other algorithms for well-defined tasks.
 This is why RL is best utilized when the machine learning environment is uncertain and complex.

-Most of the practical application of Reinforcement Learning in the past decade has been in the realm of video games.
-Cutting edge Reinforcement Learning algorithms have achieved impressive results in classic and modern games, often beating out their human counterparts by a significant margin.
+Most of the practical application of reinforcement learning in the past decade has been in the realm of video games.
+Cutting edge reinforcement learning algorithms have achieved impressive results in classic and modern games, often beating out their human counterparts by a significant margin.
 Video games are the perfect complex setting for RL algorithms.

 This graph is from the above mentioned DQN paper by DeepMind.
 For more than half the games tested, their agent was able to outperform human benchmarks, often by more than double the skill level.
 For certain games though, their algorithms weren’t even close to human performance.

 The other major area where RL has seen some practical success is in robotics and industrial automation.
-Robots can easily be understood as agents in an environment, and Reinforcement Learning has been shown to be a feasible teaching solution.
-Google has also made progress using Reinforcement Learning to cut down costs in their data centers.
+Robots can easily be understood as agents in an environment, and reinforcement learning has been shown to be a feasible teaching solution.
+Google has also made progress using reinforcement learning to cut down costs in their data centers.
 They implemented reinforcement learning to reduce energy used for cooling as well as overall energy overhead.

 Challenges With Implementing Reinforcement Learning